TypeStrong/ts-loader/CONTRIBUTING.md

 #### Structure

-The comparison test pack can be found under `/test/execution-tests`.
+The execution test pack can be found under `/test/execution-tests`.
 Like the comparison test pack, the execution test pack uses certain conventions.
 All tests have their own directory under `/test/execution-tests`, eg `/test/execution-tests/someFeature`.
 Each test is expected to have a `karma.conf.js` file and a `webpack.config.js` file.